-The transcription workshop takes place weekly in cooperation with the Archives and under supervision of Raphael Hartisch, archivist.
-A dedicated group of 8-16 people with basic knowledge of transcription and reading of historical manuscripts transcribes documents of the MfN that were written decades ago in Sütterlin and Kurrent and digitizes the texts.
+The transcription workshop takes place in cooperation with the Historical Division and with content supervision by Raphael Hartisch, archivist, with a consultation hour every two weeks.
+Here, a dedicated group with experience in transcription and a good knowledge of old manuscripts transcribes historical documents of the MfN that were written decades ago in Sütterlin and Kurrent and digitizes the texts.

-Small writing exercises train the eye for the following deciphering of old handwritings.
 An estimated 40,000 files from the 19th and 20th centuries stored at the Historical Workplace are written in old German manuscripts.
-"In the future, we want to integrate in-house historical research into the transcription workshop even more," Sandra Miehlbradt, archivist at the Museum für Naturkunde says.
-By working with projects to select documents, participants will be integrated into scholarly work and contribute to it themselves.
-The transcription workshop takes place on Wednesdays in the experimental field (currently digital).
+"We want to integrate in-house historical research into the transcription workshop even more," says Sandra Miehlbradt, archivist at the Museum für Naturkunde Berlin.
+By working with projects to select documents, participants are integrated into the scientific work and contribute to it themselves.
+The consultation hour for the transcription workshop takes place every 2nd Monday in the experimental field (currently digital).
 Registration required.